ShivangiBhatnagar-246/Banking-System/README.md

 # Banking-System
-A Basic Banking System Project
-PROJECT TITLE: THE BASIC BANKING SYSTEM
+A Basic Banking System Project for Internship at The Sparks Foundation PROJECT TITLE: THE BASIC BANKING SYSTEM
 BY: SHIVANGI BHATNAGAR
 FRONT-END: HTML, CSS, Javascript